Employing part-time workers

 Part-time workers who still believe you are treating them less favourably, and don't believe you have objectively justified this, can make a complaint to an industrial tribunal.
 A tribunal can make you pay compensation if they find it in the part-time worker's favour.

 The Labour Relations Agency provides an alternative to the Industrial Tribunal under the Labour Relations Agency Arbitration Scheme.
-Under the Scheme, claimants and respondents can choose to refer a claim to an arbitrator to decide instead of going to a tribunal.
+Under this scheme, claimants and respondents can choose to refer a claim to an arbitrator to decide instead of going to a tribunal.
 The arbitrator's decision is binding as a matter of law and has the same effect as a tribunal.